gnuradio/hugo-website/content/news/2023-04-15-grcon23-registration-open/index.md

 Student Registration
 </dt>
 <dd class="col-sm-9 text-justify">
 Heavily subsidized.
-Applies to students currently in enrolled in a university program (or secondary school).
+Applies to students currently enrolled in a university program (or secondary school).
 In exchange for subsidizing your ticket, your CV will be shared with our student sponsors.
 If you are a student and present something at the conference, you can even get a free voucher.
 Please read <a href="https://events.gnuradio.org/event/21/page/100-student-registration">
-the Student Regsitration Guide</a> before selecting Student Registration.
+the Student Registration Guide</a> before selecting Student Registration.
 </dd>
 <dt class="col-sm-3">
 ✨Patron Supporter Registration✨